 Welcome to our website's egophony page.
-Here we provide a description of egophony and related voiced sounds along with clinical significance.
+Here we provide a description of egophony and related voiced breath sounds along with clinical significance.
 We then compare healthy vs abnormal voiced sounds using audio recordings and text.
 Finally, we provide links to the lung sound training lessons available on this web site.

 Definition of Egophony